-The Company purchases a wide variety of raw materials from around the world for use in the manufacture of its products, although the majority of current purchases are from North American sources.
+The Company purchases a wide variety of raw materials from around the world for use in the manufacture of its products, although the majority of its purchases are currently from North American sources.
 To minimize risks relating to availability, price and quality of key products and components, the Company is party to numerous strategic supplier arrangements.
 Although certain materials are obtained from either a single-source supplier or a limited number of suppliers, the Company has generally identified alternative sources to minimize the interruption of its business in the event of supply disruptions.
+However, the Company may incur supply disruptions and unanticipated costs in transitioning to a new supplier.

 Components critical to the production of the Company's vehicles, such as engines, are purchased from a select number of suppliers.
 The Company also purchases raw and fabricated steel, as well as commercial chassis, from multiple sources.
 In addition, we may incorporate chassis provided directly by our customers in our production process.
-Certain of our businesses also rely on the availability of equipment supplied by others to meet customer demand.
+In those situations, the Company's production processes rely upon the customer providing the chassis on a timely basis.
+Certain of the Company's businesses also rely on the availability of equipment supplied by others to meet customer demand.